csdurfee/csdurfee.github.io/content/the-public-gets-what-the-public-wants.md

 We'd expect 2 teams to be outside that range, and there are 3.
 Philadelphia went 26-52 in 78 games we have data for.
 Even if they won the other 4 games that are missing data, they'd only have 30 wins.
 So that record was definitely an outlier, but overall the season was about what we'd expect based on chance.

 I find it very believable that some teams are more likely to have a winning record against the spread, because they are underestimated by the handicappers or the betting public.
-They end up getting lines that are too generous, and thus do better than expected against the spread.
+They end up getting lines that are too generous, and thus do better than expected against the spread over the long run.
 Toronto could be an example of that.
 They were bad, but they weren't really as bad as people thought.

 Other teams could be inherently worse against the spread, as well.
 Perhaps they are super popular to bet on, so the lines tend to move against them -- a *public team*.
 Or perhaps gamblers and sportsbooks overvalue the team -- the conventional wisdom is that they'll be good when they're not.
 That definitely describes Philadelphia and Phoenix.

 In both cases, *the teams themselves* aren't necessarily doing anything to be better or worse against the spread than an average team would be.
 It's about the perceptions of the bookmakers and gamblers.
+Teams can't help what bookmakers set the lines to be.

 ### Do gamblers follow the record against the spread?
 If a team's record against the spread is due solely to random error, then we've got a [LeMartingale](/LeSimulation.html) on our hands.
 The current record would have no bearing on the future record.
 So gamblers shouldn't factor it in when deciding to take a bet or not.